Use the menu below to quickly jump down to a fama PR team member.

 Keith is a graduate of the Roy H. Park School of Communications at Ithaca College.

-Ted brings two decades of public relations, social media and digital marketing experience to fama PR.
-During this time Ted has worked with a wide range of large and small companies in several markets, including cloud computing, mobile apps, storage, enterprise software, crowdsourcing, and wireless networking.
-Ted’s clients have included such market leaders as Lotus/IBM, PricewaterhouseCoopers, Kodak, UPS, Sun Microsystems, Wells Fargo, JDA Software and Hitachi Data Systems, as well as rapidly emerging companies such as Actifio, uTest, StorSimple and NuoDB.
+Ted brings more than two decades of public relations, social media and digital marketing experience to fama PR.
+During this time Ted has worked with a wide range of large and small companies in several markets, including cloud computing, mobile apps, storage, enterprise software, security, and wireless networking.
+Ted’s clients have included such market leaders as Lotus/IBM, PricewaterhouseCoopers, Kodak, UPS, Sun Microsystems, Wells Fargo, JDA Software and Hitachi Data Systems, as well as rapidly emerging companies such as Actifio, Applause, Recorded Future and Spanning Cloud Apps.